A. Introduction

 1. Two years of experience

-2. A bachelor?s degree in business
+2. A bachelor degree in business

 3. Problem-solving ability